Quick Challenge

 Not Answered

 Q10.
-Six people A-F sit in a row.
-Based on the clues: (1) E sits at the extreme left end.
-(2) C sits at the extreme right end.
-(3) D sits second to the right of E. (4) B sits immediately to the right of D. (5) A sits immediately to the left of C. (6) F sits between E and D. Who sits fourth from the left?
+Using the clues (1) B sits at the extreme left end.
+(2) A sits at the extreme right end.
+(3) C sits second to the right of B. (4) E sits immediately to the right of C. (5) D sits immediately to the left of A. (6) F sits between B and C. how many persons sit between F and D?

 Seating Arrangement Puzzle Questions with Solutions